EIF IN

 At the EIF, our mission is to improve access to finance for small businesses across the EU.
 In Spain, we have been supporting SMEs using a broad range of instruments, including many tailored to the needs of the Spanish market and designed with the Spanish government and local authorities.

-As a result, we've been able to support more than 350,000 Spanish businesses, ranging from companies developing sustainable dyes, cooling solutions for data centres, and socially inclusive customised children's books, making sure they have the financial fuel they need to pursue their ambitions.
+As a result, we've been able to support close to 384,000 Spanish businesses, ranging from companies developing sustainable dyes, cooling solutions for data centres, and socially inclusive customised children's books, making sure they have the financial fuel they need to pursue their ambitions.

 Our intention is to continue to extend this type of support to the Spanish market, making access to finance easier as we collectively move towards a greener, digital and more inclusive Europe.